htdangkhoa/graphql-advandce/README.md

 # graphql-advandce
+In this project, i'm using data from [lozi.vn](https://lozi.vn).
+Thanks Lozi.
 > This project is using GraphQL and PReact.
 > - Document for [GraphQL](http://graphql.org/learn/)
 > - Document for [PReact](https://github.com/developit/preact/wiki)